DougallWinship/deform/FEATURES.md

 ### Planned
 * auto-generate forms from a model or a database table
 * sensible default form handling
-* validation support (this maybe out of scope but it should at least be made as easy as possible)
+* validation support (this maybe out of scope, but it should at least be made as easy as possible)
 * rendering adapters
 * make styling easy